Next step: software development engineer for Amazon Web Services

 “A Number Theory course covered division from a perspective I never could have imagined, but it showed me just how fantastic math can be,” he says.

-“Whether you want to go into software development, cyber security or research, there’s a professor who can directly help and many others who can provide input on any problem that may come up,” he says.
+“At ONU, whether you want to go into software development, cyber security or research, there’s a professor who can directly help and many others who can provide input on any problem that may come up,” he says.